BedPFS/BedPFS.github.io/docs/info.md

 ### The Only Cross Platform Minigame Server.
 # What is BedPFS?
 **BedPFS is a Bedrock and Java Edition minigame server.
-Come play on PC, macOS, Linux, iOS, Fridge, and more!**
+Come play on PC, macOS, Linux, Android, iOS, Fridge, and more!**

 [Discord](/discord)